endcycles/porkbun-skill/README.md

 Claude Code: Reports result to you
 ```

 No Docker.
 No MCP server.
 No middleware.
-Just direct API calls using curl.
+Just direct API calls via Python script.

 ## Why a Skill Instead of MCP?